 What rate (or price) can I qualify for?

-As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Sleep Apnea.
-This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.
+As you can see, many variables can come into play when determining what kind of “rate” an individual is diagnosed with Sleep Apnea.
+This is why knowing what kind of “rate” you might qualify for is almost impossible without first speaking with you directly.
+That said, however, most individuals diagnosed with Sleep Apnea will usually fall into one of three categories that we can make some “assumptions” about that will generally hold true.

 Category #1.